 Kelty's $160 Cosmic Down 20 is very wallet-friendly for a down sleeping bag | Credit: Switchback Travel

-Synthetic insulation dominates the camping sleeping bag category because of its affordability and practicality—10 of the 15 bags on this list have synthetic insulation (including The North Face One Bag, which uses both synthetic and down fill).
-The compromises in choosing the cheaper fill type are relatively minimal for camping.
+Synthetic insulation dominates the camping sleeping bag category because of its affordability and practicality—for reference, 9 of the 13 bags on our list above are packed with synthetic fill.
+The compromises in choosing the cheaper insulation type are relatively minimal for camping.
 With a car or camper to transport all of your gear, the larger stuffed size and extra weight are much less of a concern than when your sleeping bag has to be crammed into a pack and carried on your back.
 And should the insulation get wet, synthetics continue to keep you warm, unlike down feathers.
 For a full explanation of the two insulation types, see our article on down vs. synthetics.

 Camping sleeping bags (inside tent)